toolleeo/cli-apps/README.md

 * [pgcli](https://github.com/dbcli/pgcli) - Postgres CLI with autocompletion and syntax highlighting.
 * [q](http://harelba.github.io/q/) - Executes SQL-like queries on CSVs/TSVs tabular data files; each tabular file is treated as a database table; support to all SQL constructs (`WHERE`, `GROUP BY`, `JOIN`).
 * [sq](https://github.com/neilotoole/sq) - Command line tool that provides jq-style access to structured data sources such as SQL databases, or document formats like CSV or Excel.
+* [termdbms](https://github.com/mathaou/termdbms) - A TUI for viewing and editing databases, written in pure Go.
 * [TSV Utilities](https://github.com/eBay/tsv-utils) - Command line tools for large, tabular data files.
 * [usql](https://github.com/xo/usql) - Universal command-line interface for PostgreSQL, MySQL, Oracle Database, SQLite3, Microsoft SQL Server, and others, including NoSQL and non-relational databases.
 * [VisiData](https://www.visidata.org/) - Interactive multitool for tabular data.
 It combines the clarity of a spreadsheet, the efficiency of the terminal, and the power of Python, into a lightweight utility which can handle millions of rows with ease.